tbolwerk/ChatApp/Project/proposal.md

-# Proposal: Soundboard app software product line refactor
+# Proposal: Soundboard app software product line
 *Written by: Twan, Tuan-anh and Stef*

 In this document we propose our subject for the final project of software product lines.
 In this proposal we want to create a new project from scratch with a feature oriented approach.